Wielstra-Lab/NewtCap_bioinformatics/README.md

 # Folders here on GitHub

-Below the folders on this GitHub __'NewtCap+bioinformatics' repository__, including the scripts/files they conrtain, are listed so you can easily find what you are looking for:
+Below the folders on this GitHub __'NewtCap+bioinformatics' repository__, including the scripts/files they contain, are listed so you can easily find what you are looking for:

 ### Bait_performance_statistiscs